Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 The motivation was so high (as you can see) that most had succeeded in the first approach but not me.
 Between (4) and (5) a fellow disciple intruded: shuffling my deck unnoticed.
 A lesson learned about data security.

-## 🚧 Footnote.
-The best storage ?

-🚧DRAFT ,,,

-NOW, SERIOUS
+## Afterword

+My humble story was only a reminder of this great medium.
+Despite its fast decadence, the punchcard can be titled the best of all times by a superposition of pros and cons.

+Endurance

+Mechanical, electromagnetically

+Eco-friendly and highly utilizable.
+Bookmarks and other domestic uses

-Enough crypto [footnote ] to proof of work punch
+Enough crypto to proof of work punch

-Domestic use

-make them great again ?
 Mini/micro ?
 OOP/OOD

+Ecology

-Best media ever by pros and cons: eco, resistance (electromagnetic)
+ resistance (electromagnetic)